MariskaZeta/note-taker-pro/README.md

 * Express.js

 ## Links
-Here is the link to the deployed application:
+* Here is the link to the deployed application:
-Here is the link to the GitHub URL:
+* Here is the link to the GitHub URL:
-Here is the clone url to the GitHub repository:
+* Here is the git clone url to the GitHub repository:

 ## Screenshots